perrette/papers/README.md

 Type `papers status -v` to check your configuration.

-Note for developers: executing `papers status -v` while the tests are running may destroy your install.
-This can be re-built by reverting your `papersconfig.json` to what it was before the tests start running locally.
+Note for developers: executing `papers status -v` while the test suite is running locally may destroy your papers installation.
+This can be restored by reverting your `papersconfig.json` to what it was before the tests start running locally.

 You also notice a cache directory.
 All internet requests such as crossref requests are saved in the cache directory.
 This happens regardless of whether `papers` is installed or not.